TL;DR: I went to the CityWave with some of my buddies from my snowboarding club Union 4 Elements and it was fun!

 After that, we continued our trip to the Planneralm, which is always a safe bet for a good amount of natural snow.
 We have visited this rather small resort a lot of times already, because we dig the fact that they only have natural snow on the slopes.
 Also, the feeling up there is very raw and rural – after all day skiing guests have left and the lights in the few houses up there are on, it feels like winter wonderland straight from some kitschy fairy tale.
 Besides of riding on the slopes, the resort also offers a freeride area and out of bounds lots of terrain for freeriding and touring is available.

+We indulged in snowboarding in the resort, freeriding, a splitboard tour up the Karlspitze and also went ninepin bowling – my first time, so far, I have only played tenpin bowling.
+Ninepin bowling was much harder for some reason, haha.
 Then, the Pacher’s left in direction of Fetzy’s World for some ice bathing and running through fire (yes, the Pacher’s ARE a bit wild ;)), whereas Roman and I went for the softer version and visited the Grimming Therme for a decent after-ride-chill.

 Roman hiking towards Karlspitze on his splitboard.